All AAQS comply with international regulations and are certified by a classification society.

-In March 2019 we released the Carnival/DNVGL 2018 Wash Water Assessment a four-year scientific wash water study that collected 281 wash water samples from 53 Carnival ships, conducted lab analyses on each sample for 54 different parameters including PAHs and metals, and partnered with DNVGL to evaluate and compare the results to major national and international water quality standards.
-To provide further understanding and perspective on the quality of the discharged wash water, the study demonstrated that the AAQS wash water samples were well below the limits set by several major national and international land-based water quality standards up to and including the World Health Organization (WHO) standards for drinking water.
+In March 2019, we released the Carnival/DNVGL 2018 Wash Water Assessment.
+The four-year scientific wash water study collected 281 wash water samples from 53 Carnival ships, conducted lab analyses on each sample for 54 different parameters including PAHs and metals, and partnered with DNVGL to evaluate and compare the results to major national and international water quality standards.
+The study demonstrated that the AAQS wash water samples were well below the limits set by several major national and international land-based water quality standards up to and including the World Health Organization (WHO) standards for drinking water.

-Specific to IMO wash-water requirements, the study confirmed results from previous studies showing the quality of the water used in the AAQS process was always far below the IMO monitoring limits for PAHs and the annual limits for nitrates.
-In fact, when measured against IMO standards, the average wash water test results in this study were over 90 percent lower than maximum allowable levels.
+Specific to IMO wash water requirements, the study confirmed results from previous studies showing the quality of the water used in the AAQS process was always far below the IMO monitoring limits for PAHs and the annual limits for nitrates.
+In fact, when measured against IMO standards, the average wash water test results in this study were more than 90 percent lower than maximum allowable levels.
 In many cases, the materials were completely undetectable in the laboratory testing process.

-Other standards the results were compared against include, German Waste Water Ordinance, which as a “point source discharge” standard was the most directly applicable, and also the EU Industrial Emissions Standards and the Surface Water Standards of the EU’s Water Framework Directive, both “water quality” standards.
+The results were also compared against other standards such as the German Waste Water Ordinance, which as a “point source discharge” standard was the most directly applicable, and also the EU Industrial Emissions Standards and the Surface Water Standards of the EU’s Water Framework Directive, both “water quality” standards.
 The AAQS test results compared favorably with all of these major benchmark standards, demonstrating that the composition of the water was not only consistently below, but in most cases, significantly below the most stringent limits.
-The full study briefing can be found at: http://media.corporate-ir.net/media_files/IROL/14/140690/CarnivalDNVGL_Washwater_Analysis_2018.pdf